Executive Summary

 Stomach Cancers

-Finally, a few per cent of stomach ulcers are caused by cancerous stomach tumours which increase acid secretion.
+A few per cent of stomach ulcers are caused by cancerous stomach tumours that increase acid secretion.

 How Stress Increases Stomach Ulcer Risk

 Mental stress can speed up the development of stomach ulcers.
 It can also worsen an ulcer already present or prevent its healing.
-Why does that happen?
+This is possible if mental stress, which increases stress hormones in the body, does not lead to stomach ulcers by itself but it may cause certain behaviour patterns that eventually lead to ulcers, such as:

 - Stress increases stomach acid secretion, which can worsen an already-forming ulcer.

-- Highly stressed individuals may resort to NSAIDs to reduce their aches and pains.
+- Highly stressed individuals may resort to NSAID painkillers to reduce their aches and pains.
+Read on this website: How NSAID Painkillers Cause Stomach Ulcers.

-- People under stress may smoke more, which is found to increase the chances of developing ulcers but the mechanism is unclear.
+- People under stress may smoke more, which increases the chances of developing ulcers but the mechanism is unclear.

 - Stressed people may resort to excessive alcohol consumption, which can worsen acidity (heartburn) through various mechanisms.
 Read on this website: Does alcohol worsen acidity?

-- When one is stressed, the stress hormones released reduce the body’s immunity, which can trigger an H. pylori surge or prevent an ulcer from healing.
+- When one is stressed, stress hormones are released reducing the body’s immunity, which can trigger an H. pylori bacterial surge or prevent an ulcer from healing.

 Some illnesses and surgeries can cause physical stress, which can lead to a different type of ulcer called stress ulcer.
-While this is also a stomach ulcer, its development, progress, and treatment are totally different from those of the stomach ulcers discussed above.
-And Plus, mental stress cannot cause them; only physical stress can.
+While this is also a stomach ulcer, its development, progress and treatment are different from those of the stomach ulcers discussed above.
+Mental stress cannot cause them; only physical stress can.

 Summary